dvdvideo1234/TrackAssemblyTool/readme.md

    This is an easy way of indicating which NEXT active position ( of some... ) is chosen when stacking is in place.
 The end of the line with the green circle points to the next active position that is chosen.

+Q: Dude I've messed up my console variables, how can I factory-reset them ?
+A: Easy.
+First you need to enable the developer mode via "trackassembly_devmode 1" Then in the bodygroup/skin text box ( or "trackassembly_bgskids" variable ) enter:
+   "reset cvars":
+     reset all cvars to the factory default settings "delete"
+     followed by space for deleting the exported database without quitting the game, followed by either "cl" or "sv" or both, separated by space to delete the client or server or both instance generated databases
+N: The console variables being set in this question will be reset also

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?